milesj/decoda/readme.md

 ## Documentation ##

-Thorough documentation can be found here: http://milesj.me/code/php/decoda Make full use of the Mootools textarea editor as well: https://github.com/milesj/moo-decoda
+Thorough documentation can be found here: http://milesj.me/code/php/decoda

+A Mootools textarea editor is also available: https://github.com/milesj/moo-decoda